billbrod/spatial-frequency-preferences/README.md

   getting confused about timestamps or something similar and wants to rerun more of the analysis than necessary (or at least, wants to double-check how it would do that).
-Since `fully-processed` only contains the files at the end of analysis (and not the original inputs), snakemake is unable to do trace the analysis back to the beginning and so complains.
+Since `fully-processed` only contains the files at the end of analysis (and not the original inputs), snakemake is unable to trace the analysis back to the beginning and so complains.
 By adding the modifications above, we tell `snakemake` that it should **only** consider using the rules that produce figures, and it no longer has this problem.